 The fourth day is ideal for a day trip to Melaka City.
 A return day taxi rental is going to cost you around RM 400.
 Melaka is one of the oldest cities in Malaysia with a rich cultural history, unique Peranakan cuisine, and some interesting colonial architecture.

 Melaka offers numerous attractions for visitors.
-Some popular landmarks include the Stadthuys (a Dutch colonial building), Christ Church Melaka, A Famosa fortress, Jonker Street (a vibrant street with shops and eateries), Baba-Nyonya Heritage Museum (showcasing Peranakan culture), Cheng Hoon Teng Temple (the oldest Chinese temple in Malaysia), and the Melaka River, which is lined with colorful buildings.
+Some popular landmarks include the Stadthuys (a Dutch colonial building), Christ Church Melaka, A Famosa fortress, Jonker Street (a vibrant street with shops and eateries), Baba-Nyonya Heritage Museum (showcasing Peranakan culture), Cheng Hoon Teng Temple (the oldest Chinese temple in Malaysia), and the Melaka River, which is lined with colourful buildings.

 Alternatively, if you plan to explore Kuala Lumpur City during the last day plan a shopping adventure in Kuala Lumpur City.
 The central shopping district in Bukit Bintang features upscale malls like Pavilion Kuala Lumpur, Starhill Gallery, Lot 10, and Fahrenheit 88.
-These malls offer a mix of international luxury brands, designer boutiques, fashion retailers, and lifestyle stores.
-Bukit Bintang is also home to Jalan Alor, a famous street known for its food stalls and local delicacies.

 Book Best Activities in Kuala Lumpur with KLOOK